SimonBnt/VaeVictis_game/Readme.md

 <h1 style="border : none">💀 VaeVictis 💀</h1>
 <h2 style="border-bottom: solid 1px">🗡Dark fantasy Pixel art action roguelike rpg</h2>

-<span style="font-weight: bold">VaeVictis</span> is a project that’s been close to my heart for quite some time now.
+VaeVictis is a project that’s been close to my heart for quite some time now.
 All the ideas and inspirations I’ve collected in my head are finally starting to take shape ever since I began developing the game using Lua and LÖVE2D.

 If I had to categorize VaeVictis, I’d say it’s an action roguelike RPG set in a dark fantasy universe inspired by Berserk, Bloodborne, and Dark Souls, brought to life in pixel art.